 Cyprus, a Mediterranean island country, is distinct because it shares borders with African, European, and Asian nations.
 Its neighboring countries include Lebanon, Greece, Turkey, and Syria.
 The country enjoys a lovely Mediterranean climate with long summers.
 It has well-connected roads, a well-established public health system – having a global rank of 9 in terms of quality of life – and pervading safety and security, free from large-scale crimes and terrorism.
+So living in Cyprus is very varied and pleasant.

 In recent years, the Government of Cyprus has undertaken several measures to improve its economy.
 Cities like Limassol have emerged as business hubs with thriving real estate, property and other forms of physical infrastructure investments taking place rapidly.
 Accordingly, there has been an increase in the number of people applying for the citizenship of Cyprus.
 These applications have come from people who either wish to give up their earlier citizenship and become citizens of Cyprus, or those who wish to take up Cypriot citizenship as their second citizenship.
 This increase in the number of applications for Cyprus citizenship is also driven by the strength of the Cypriot passport.
 Being in possession of Cypriot citizenship gives an individual a lot of advantages and privileges that may not be possible with other passports.
 A Cypriot passport allows its holder to travel to 122 countries across the world without a visa and visa on arrival to 39 other nations.
 It also allows free access to all the countries that come under the ambit of the Schengen area in Europe, the European Economic Association, and Switzerland.
 It is incredible that a small country such as Cyprus with a population of just a little more than one million has such a strong passport.